Spiral & Pergola News

-Spiral and Pergola, new public artworks by Chrysalis Arts for Sowerby, will be sited at the new public realm space to the north end of Aldi on Topcliffe Road, Sowerby near Thirsk.
-The artwork will be installed at the end of October and there will be an Open Day Event for the public on Saturday 4th November to celebrate the opening of this new public space.
+Spiral and Pergola, new public artworks by Chrysalis Arts for Sowerby, have been installed at the public realm space to the north end of Aldi on Topcliffe Road, Sowerby near Thirsk.
+An Open Day Event on Saturday 4th November celebrated the opening of this new public amenity.

 Spiral represents a fragment of time moving forward in its cyclical passage to the future.
 The eight metre long flowing sculpture is made of about eighty oak slabs laid side by side.
 Standing vertically at each end, they twist horizontally at the centre where a lowered section forms a platform to rest on.